Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-Fig.~\ref{fig:NRE_Schematics}(a) presents the workflow for the NRE framework as described above.
-This workflow yields a single final estimation.
-To compute the mean and standard deviation of NRE, one approach is to repeat the full procedure from the bootstrapping stage onward, generating multiple final estimations and subsequently computing their mean and standard deviation.
-Instead, in our implementation results, we employ an alternative approach that is computationally more efficient: For each bootstrapped expectation value, we resample an arbitrary number of times from a normal distribution with a mean given by the bootstrapped expectation value and a standard deviation determined from the full set of bootstrapped expectation values.
-This procedure produces a set of NRE estimations, where the set size equals the number of bootstraps.
-In Sec.~\ref{subsec:extended_NRE} in Methods, we further elaborate on this extended NRE framework.
+Fig.~\ref{fig:NRE_Schematics}(a) illustrates the workflow of the NRE framework.
+This procedure yields a single final estimate.
+To determine the statistical uncertainty of the NRE estimator one may repeat the full procedure from the bootstrapping stage onward.
+In our implementation we employ a computationally more efficient approach in which additional samples are drawn from a normal distribution centered at each bootstrapped estimator, with variance determined from the full bootstrap ensemble.
+This procedure produces a distribution of NRE estimators whose size equals the number of bootstrap samples.
+Further details of this extended NRE framework are provided in Appendix~\ref{subsec:extended_NRE}.

-\subsection{Implementation, verification and benchmarking}
+\section{Implementation, verification and benchmarking}

-We have implemented NRE and evaluated its performance on IQM Garnet \cite{Garnet}, a 20-qubit QPU with a square topology, as shown in Figure~\ref{fig:TFIM_noisy_expts}(a).
-In all the following examples, noise-canceling circuits are derived from the target circuits by replacing each non-Clifford gate with the ``closest” Clifford gate that minimizes the Frobenius norm of the unitary difference between two gates.
-Further details are provided in Sec.~\ref{sec:ncc} of the Methods.
+We implemented the NRE framework and evaluated its performance on the \textit{IQM Garnet} processor~\cite{Garnet}, a 20-qubit superconducting quantum processing unit with square-grid connectivity, as illustrated in Fig.~\ref{fig:TFIM_noisy_expts}(a).
+In all experiments presented below, noise-canceling circuits are constructed from the corresponding target circuits by replacing each non-Clifford gate with the Clifford gate that minimizes the Frobenius norm of the unitary difference between the two gates.
+Further details on the construction of noise-canceling circuits are provided in Appendix~\ref{sec:ap_ncc}.

-\subsubsection{Transverse-field Ising model}
+\subsection{Transverse-field Ising model}